 - Making changes to an achievement or to an achievement set where you are the original author and no other developer has revised it; it is still a good idea to post the plan for your changes in the forum.

 - Resolving tickets or bugs on achievements made by developers who are listed as inactive in the list of developers.
 In these cases you're only allowed to fix the achievement to match the description; do not change the intention of the achievement without going through the revision process above.
 If you find a problem with an achievement that has an active developer either create a ticket or contact them to assist in resolution.

 - Adding battery save, cheat code, or password protections to achievements where the developer is inactive. (be sure to properly test your changes).
 If they are active, either create a ticket or contact them to assist applying the improvements.

 - Fixing misspellings, grammatical errors, and other typos in the achievement names or descriptions.
 In some cases, these are intentional, so be sure to make note of it in the forum.

 - Making updates to game page information and title / screenshot / box art images.

-In the event that a revision includes merging two sets together (e.g. The Legend of Zelda for NES and the NES Classic version for GBA), the developer who does the revision needs to keep track of achievements in the demoted set and their equivalent achievements in the set it is being merged with.
+In the event that a revision includes merging two sets together (e.g. the Pokemon Red/Blue merge), the developer who does the revision needs to keep track of achievements in the demoted set and their equivalent achievements in the set it is being merged with.
 If the revision vote passes, this information must be sent to an admin so the achievements from the merged set can be manually awarded to the earners of the demoted set.